Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of and its resummation

 Combining now \ref{e14-}, \ref{e15}, \ref{e15a1}, \ref{e17}, \ref{e18}, \ref{e20}, we have

-where the eclipses denote higher order terms we have not considered.
-The above result, along with \ref{e13add} and \ref{e20add} completes our perturbative computation for $\langle \phi \rangle$.
-We next wish to resum this result below in order to find out a non-perturbative result for the same.
+The above result, along with \ref{e13add} and \ref{e20add} completes our perturbative computation associated with $\langle \phi \rangle$.
+We next wish to resum this result below in order to find out a non-perturbative expression for the same.